Dataprofessional2/My_Analytics_Projects/README.md

-# My Data Analytics Projects
+# My Data Analytics Projects ( Used by Akshay Chauhan)

 This is a portfolio of data analytics projects built with HTML and CSS.
 It showcases my work in Excel, SQL, Python, Tableau, and Data Visualization.